-How your dog is treated during training has ongoing impact on their future behavior and emotional state.
+How your dog is treated during training has an ongoing impact on their future behavior and emotional state.

 Your dog depends on you to be a smart consumer of dog education.

-Be leary of anyone who isn’t willing to be transparent about how they work.
+Be leery of anyone who isn’t willing to be transparent about how they work.
 Many dog trainers don’t openly disclose how they train, which leaves you in the dark about what will happen to your dog.
 If you come across someone like that, keep going.
 There is no reason to keep things hidden unless there is something to hide.

-Unfortunately dog training is an unregulated, unlicensed profession.
+Unfortunately, dog training is an unregulated, unlicensed profession.
 That means that anyone can claim they are a dog trainer and take your money.
 And potentially make a problem situation worse . . . even dangerous.